By Ira Vouk

-In this series, we will uncover revenue management strategies that are designed to help you realize optimal revenues and profit for capacity-constrained and perishable assets (rooms, in our case).
-If implemented correctly, a 50 room property can see an increase of $100,000 – $200,000 each year.
+In this series, we will uncover revenue management strategies that are designed to help you realize optimal revenues and gross operating profit for capacity-constrained and perishable assets (rooms, in our case).
+If implemented correctly, a 50-room property can see an increase of $100,000 – $200,000 each year.

-It might be easy to believe that good revenue management is about simply following your competitors’ rates (comp set), chasing after occupancy goals, or accepting every piece of group business that comes your way.
-While understanding competitor rates and managing occupancy are part of revenue management, mindlessly following these particular behaviors can actually hurt your business.
+It might be easy to believe that good revenue management is about simply following your competitors’ rates (comp set), chasing after occupancy and revenue growth, or accepting every piece of group business that comes your way.
+While benchmarking your competitive set and managing occupancy is part of revenue management, mindlessly following these particular behaviors can actually hurt your business.
 That is because you also need to account for:

 To get the most revenue, you can’t just “set it and forget it.”
-Revenue managers need to be both able to plan and forecast demand for the future (365 days out), and also be flexible enough to change their strategies if need be.
+Revenue managers are in charge of planning and demand forecasting for the future (365 days out) and have to be flexible enough to change their strategies if need be.
 This diligence helps prevent problems such as having too many unsold rooms or selling out at a rate much lower than it could have been.

-Let’s look at some metrics you should already be familiar with:
+Let’s look at some metrics and key performance indicators you should already be familiar with:

-Occupancy and ADR are often used as a shorthand way of measuring the success of a property, but these metrics alone are a poor measure of the sales volumes they generate.
+Occupancy and Average Daily Rate (ADR) are often used as a shorthand way of measuring the success of a property, but these KPIs alone are a poor measure of the sales volumes they generate.

 A better measurement that takes into account the relationship between these figures is RevPAR (revenue per available room).
 This metric is useful for measuring the hotel’s productivity and for comparing properties inside of a market – it is a more accurate view of hotel performance as it combines both occupancy and ADR into one statistic.

-So, what is dynamic pricing?
-Dynamic pricing is the strategy of using flexible pricing for a product or service based on market demand, usually used to charge a higher price as demand increases.
-Now, it’s time to get out of your comfort zone.
-Think about the next 365 days, and chart out your property’s approximate demand.
-It’s important that you proactively think about what the demand will be because this reflects different levels of revenue potential.
-Seriously, just go for it, your predictions are probably more accurate than you might expect.
+In the end, just go for it.
+Your predictions are probably more accurate than you might expect.
 Don’t fret if you aren’t sure, your predictions and ability to estimate demand will get better over time and you can always adjust your decisions later.
 The important part is that you must start somewhere.

 Believe it or not, some revenue managers update their pricing daily – even hourly.
 How much time you invest should be based on the size of the opportunity.
 Regardless of your size, you should revisit your pricing decisions and occupancy estimates regularly (preferably daily).
-Demand constantly fluctuates, and so should your prices.
-You need to be flexible enough to be able to adapt to the ever-changing market conditions and react accordingly, by updating your prices on a regular basis.
+Demand is price-sensitive and itconstantly fluctuates, your prices should change as well.
+You need to be flexible enough to be able to adapt to the ever-changing market conditions and react accordingly by updating your prices on a regular basis.

-A little bit of research and knowledge of upcoming events will help your estimates become even better and enable you to reach your revenue potential.
+A little bit of research and knowledge of upcoming events and your market trends will help your estimates become even better and enable you to reach your revenue potential and maintain your market share.
 It also doesn’t hurt to keep tabs on competitor pricing – this can help you better predict demand and give you an edge when deciding how you are adjusting your price.

 MinLOS can also be applied with discount rates.
 For example, guests may have to pay rack rates for shorter stays but they can enjoy a discount on longer stays.

-This restrictor keeps guests from arriving on a specified date.
+This restriction keeps guests from arriving on a specified date.
 You’ll use CTA in two cases:

-Hospitality operators have various booking channels, including direct bookings, walk-ins, online travel sites, travel agencies, opaque channels, corporate contracts, and others.
+Hospitality operators work with various booking channels as part of their distribution strategy, including direct bookings, walk-ins, online travel sites, travel agents, opaque channels, corporate contracts, and others.
 The purpose of booking channel management is to maximize your revenue by restricting certain distribution channels with different profitability margins at different times.

 Let me give you an example of effective channel management to illustrate how this works:

-Looking at these rate codes, one can see they’re not equal in the size of contribution to the bottom line profits.
-With that in mind, let’s group these plans into 3 different categories, based on their profitability level (from the least expensive and most profitable channels to the most expensive and least profitable):
+Looking at these rate codes, one can see they’re not equal in the size of the contribution to the bottom-line profits.
+With that in mind, let’s group these plans into 3 different categories based on their profitability level (from the least expensive and most profitable channels to the most expensive and least profitable):